HarishAtGitHub/harishatgithub.github.com/_posts/2015-12-20-public-key-private-key.md

 Scenario 2 with solution 2 is seen in [Token based authentication - jwt](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication) to have tampering detection of token.

+## Thanks

+***

-Special Thanks to [Johannes Passing](https://www.linkedin.com/in/johannespassing) for helping me with my doubts that came to my mind while trying to understand this concept.
+Special Thanks to [Johannes Passing](https://www.linkedin.com/in/johannespassing) for helping me with the doubts that came to my mind while trying to understand this concept.